Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Using NeMo Models
 ^^^^^^^^^^^^^^^^^

-NeMo is a conversational AI toolkit that uses PyTorch Lightning for training and fine-tuning of automatic speech recognition(ASR), natural language processing (NLP), and text-to-speech (TTS) applications and research.
+NeMo is a toolkit for doing research in Conversational AI.
+NeMo makes it easy to build complex automatic speech recognition (ASR), natural language processing (NLP), and text-to-speech (TTS) applications.

+Conversational AI architectures are typically very large and require a lot of data  and compute for training.
+NeMo uses PyTorch Lightning for for easy and performant multi-gpu/multi-node mixed-precision training.

 .. note:: Every NeMo model is a LightningModule that comes equipped with all supporting infrastructure for training and reproducibility.

+NeMo Models contain everything needed to to train and reproduce state of the art Conversational AI research and applications.
+This includes

+- neural network architectures
+- datasets/dataloaders
+- data preprocessing/postprocessing
+- data augmentors
+- optimizers and schedulers
+- tokenizers, language models

+NeMo uses Hydra for configuring both NeMo models and the PyTorch Lightning Trainer.
+Depending on the domain and application, many different AI libraries will have to be configured to build the application.
+Hydra makes it easy to bring all of these libraries together and do all the configuration from .yaml or the Hydra CLI.

+.. note:: Every NeMo model has an example configuration and run script that contains all configuration needed for training.

 Installing NeMo
 ^^^^^^^^^^^^^^^